BYLAWS OF

 When the Board is not in session, the Executive Committee shall have and exercise all of the authority of the Board and the management of the affairs of the corporation including, without limitation, all authority necessary or appropriate to (1) carry into effect any transaction, projects, or activities previously approved by the Board and (2) carry out the ordinary ongoing operations of the Corporation.
 The Executive Committee shall not have the power to amend these bylaws or to take any action specifically prohibited by these bylaws or by resolution previously approved by a majority of the Board.

-b.
-The Governance Committee shall consist of at least three voting members appointed by the President of the Board of Governors whose appointment is confirmed by a majority of the Board.
-The Governance Committee shall carry out the process of nominating potential members of the Board for a vote by the entire Board.
-The Governance Committee shall develop Board policies and procedures, as appropriate, to be submitted to the entire Board for approval by a majority vote.
-The Governance Committee is specifically charged with attempting to follow the diversity goals of the Board as set forth in Section 11 of these bylaws.
+1. The Governance Committee shall consist of at least three voting members appointed by the President whose appointment is confirmed by a majority of the Board.
+The Governance Committee shall develop Board policies and procedures, as appropriate, to be submitted to the entire Board for approval by majority vote.

-c.
-The Finance Committee shall consist of at least three voting members elected by the Board.
-The Treasurer may serve as Chairperson of the Finance Committee.
-The Finance Committee shall meet as needed and shall be responsible for ensuring the Corporation’s financial stability by providing oversight on its budget and investments.
-The Finance Committee shall report to the Board of Governors on the general financial status of the Corporation.
+1. The Finance Committee shall consist of at least three voting members elected by the Board.
+The Treasurer may serve as Chair of the Finance Committee.
+The Finance Committee shall meet as needed and shall be responsible for ensuring the Corporation’s financial stability by providing oversight of its budget and investments.
+The Finance Committee shall report to the Board on the general financial status of the Corporation.
 The Finance Committee is the sole committee that excludes the Executive Director from ex officio participation.

 ARTICLE VI.